-I have written several articles on our Presidential candidate Biden.
+I have written several articles on our Presidential candidate Biden and President Biden.
 A list of the links have been provided at the bottom of this article for your convenience.
-This article will, however address different aspects on Presidential candidate Biden’s Campaign and future presidency.
+This article will, however address different aspects on Biden’s Campaign presidency.

 Biden’s first two weeks as president have certainly been busy.
 He has been on a fast track to obliterate President Trumps Presidency, no matter the price the country has to pay for it.
 He has set records in the number of executive orders that he has written.
 In two weeks he has signed more EO’s than any president has signed in their entire term of office.
 He has wiped out thousands of jobs with a single swipe of the pen, he has ruined women’s sports with another hastily dashed off signature.
 He has managed to raise the ire of close allies as well as just about every special interest group in the country.
 He states that he wants to unify the country, yet he alienates over 74 million voters by allowing the unconstitutional impeachment of president Trump.
 Through all this, the press has basically been mute in condemnation of his actions.